 It is the policy of the Academic Senate that the workplace is free from effects of drug and alcohol abuse.
 This is to avoid the dangers arising from substance abuse in the workplace.
 These dangers include death and injury to the employee, co-workers, or the public resulting from accidents, dereliction of duty, poor judgment, and carelessness.
 Substance abuse also results in the loss of productivity, reduced efficiency, and increased absenteeism by the substance abuser and interferes with the job performance of other employees.
 This policy, which is consistent with Government Code Section 19572 and Governor's Executive Order D-58-86, states that no employee who is on duty shall (1) use, possess, or be under the influence of illegal or unauthorized drugs or other illegal mind-altering substances; or (2) use or be under the influence of alcohol to any extent that would impede the employee's ability to perform his or her duties safely and effectively.
 Not in Government Code or Executive Order, but required by federal and state grants is the application of items 1 and 2 above to individuals who work on such grants.
 Furthermore, no employee of the Senate or individual working on a federal or state grant on behalf of the Senate shall perform duties which, because of drugs taken under a legal prescription, the employee or individual cannot perform without posing a threat to the health or safety of others.
+Any employee taking medication should consult a medical professional to determine whether the drug may affect their personal safety or ability to perform the essential functions of the job and should advise their supervisor or manager of any job limitations.
+Upon notification of job limitations, the Academic Senate will make reasonable efforts to accommodate the limitation.

+For the safety of our employees and clients, the Academic Senate reserves the right to test any employee for the use of illegal drugs, marijuana or alcohol under state, federal or local laws.
+This may be done in cases where the employee’s job carries a risk of injury or accident due to such use, or if there is an apparent inability to perform the duties required of that position.
+Specific jobs may, at the Senate’s discretion, require regular drug testing.
+Such a test may be conducted after an accident or with reasonable suspicion of impairment while on the job.
+Under those circumstances the employee may be driven to a certified lab at the Senate’s expense, for the drug test.

-California Law also prohibits the unlawful manufacture, dispensation, possession, or illegal use of a controlled substance.
-That prohibition extends to all places and includes the workplace of the Academic Senate employee or individual working on Senate matters.
-In the event of the unlawful manufacture, distribution, dispensation, possession of illegal use of a controlled substance at the Academic Senate workplace or function by any such person, the Academic Senate may take disciplinary action according to the contract and require the satisfactory completion of a drug abuse assistance or rehabilitation program.
+This policy prohibits the unlawful manufacture, dispensation, possession, or illegal use of a controlled substance in the workplace of the Academic Senate employee or individual working on Senate matters.
+In the event of the unlawful manufacture, distribution, dispensation, possession of illegal use of a controlled substance at the Academic Senate workplace or function by any such person, the Academic Senate may take disciplinary action as appropriate and require the satisfactory completion of a drug abuse assistance or rehabilitation program.
 In addition, the Academic Senate will terminate the employee’s participation on all grants that require such action.
 The Academic Senate does not provide for any counseling, rehabilitation, or employee assistance for substance or alcohol abuse.
+Treatment for alcoholism and/or other drug use disorders may be covered by the employee benefit plan.
+However, the ultimate financial responsibility for recommended treatment belongs to the employee.